7 Things ALL Malaysians Will Face During Ramadan

-Because of this, traffic jams would already be in full swing by 5pm because Muslims will be rushing home to prepare to berbuka and some non-Muslims don’t want to hang around in the office alone.
+Because of point 2, traffic jams would already be in full swing by 5pm because Muslims will be rushing home to prepare to berbuka and some non-Muslims don’t want to hang around in the office alone.

 People who are prepared will know that this is the best time to keep food in the car.

 4. Restaurants filled with people NOT eating the food on their plate